End Child Hunger Through School Breakfast and Lunch, Afterschool Supper, and Summer Meals

 The Hunger Coalition works with schools and child development programs to make good nutrition convenient and affordable in kids’ everyday environments.
 We focus on four main areas:

-- Universal Free Meals.
-Schools with more than 80% low-income students qualify to provide free breakfast and lunch to all students and receive full federal reimbursement.
+Universal Free Meals.
+Schools with a high percentage of low-income students qualify to provide free breakfast and lunch to all students and receive full federal reimbursement.
 We help districts analyze their data, evaluate program options, and provide guidance on conducting program outreach and enrollment.

 In 2016, the Hunger Coalition helped launch 24 new sites, feed 2,900 more children, and serve 297,219 meals, bringing in an additional $670,494 for San Diego County.